chriszarate/docker-wordpress-vip/README.md

 that usually means that code you are syncing to the container produces a fatal error that prevents WP-CLI from running.

+Running `setup.sh` again can also help resolve problems.

 If your self-signed certs have expired (`ERR_CERT_DATE_INVALID`), simply delete the `certs/self-signed` directory and run `./certs/create-certs.sh`.